Listen to Article

-The Rules of the Interwebz are essential for Anonymous to function properly.
+The Rules of the Interwebz are there for a purpose, like IRC, they are vital in order for Anonymous to function properly.

 Unfortunately, in our age of fast-paced, ill-educated, cyber society people do not bother to look things up.
 They are so used to having it all handed to them.
 If you are here, you have accomplished something most never will: You have woken up!
 Below are the Rules everyone who uses the Interwebz MUST know.

 2. Do NOT talk about /b/.
 No exeptions

 5. Anonymous does not forgive.
 Anonymous does not forget.

 6. Anonymous can be a horrible, senseless, uncaring monster.